Odizinne/BigPictureTV/README.md

 Feel free to [open an issue](https://github.com/Odizinne/BigPictureTV/issues/new) in the repository.
 Be sure to add as many information as possible to help me reproduce it!

+## I want to help

+I need help for translating the app.

+What is currently done:
+- English
+- french